A step-by-step easy tutorial on painting a realistic eye using acrylic paint for beginners

 Step 8: Add Eye Color Highlights

-With your rinsed flat wash brush, mix together yellow with a hint of green.
+With your rinsed flat wash brush, mix together yellow with a hint of green to create light tones.
 Starting at the center of the eye, place your brush broad side down and create straight lines going out to the iris edge.
 You don’t have to do too many of these but just enough to go full around the entire pupil.

 With your un-rinsed flat wash brush, grab more yellow, and repeat the same strokes as above to add more yellow highlights.
 You don’t have to go all around the eye or do too many strokes.